programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/nonroot/_index.en.md

 The default is: `root`.

 If you use `WebDAV` with the hotfolder plugin, you have to use the ID of the user `root` or `www-data`.
-Otherwise the user is not authorized to create the Files and Folders inside the Hotfolder.
+Otherwise the user is not authorized to create the files and folders inside the hotfolder.

 Make sure to not duplicate lines in the same file.
 For example, do not put `server:` twice into the same yml-file.